 - Journal/Activities: In the journal, all actions that were made for the ticket will be automatically recorded.
 This also includes mails that were received for this ticket or sent out of the ticket.
-There are two different mail templates for the Matrix42 Workspace Management Console and Matrix42 Self Service Portal.
-The difference is that the mail template for the console contains the "BCC:" parameter, whereas the mail template for the portal does NOT contain this parameter.
 Each journal entry can be marked as Visible in Portal for the reporter (user) and related users of the incident (see also Changing Visibility of Journal Entries).
 Journal entries for mails/comments from the user and mails to the user are checked by default.
 Under My Activities, you can enter your own activities for the ticket.
 Click Add to record the activity in the journal.
 Until the incident is not in the New or Closed status, opening of the ticket points directly to this tabulator.

 - Solution: Description of the solution that was entered when the incident was closed.
 When the incident gets the Closed status, opening of the ticket points directly to this tabulator.
 The solution cannot be directly edited.